Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 └────┴────┴────┴────┴────┴────┴────┴────┘

-Casting changes the lens, and that’s exactly how buffer overruns happen.
-The memory didn’t change, the view did.
-The type also sets stride: cp+1 = 0x41, ip+1 = 0x44, lp+1 = 0x48.
+Casting changes the lens.
+That’s how buffer overruns happen, memory didn’t change, the view did.
+The type also sets stride:

 Stack vs Heap, What It Actually Costs